NWChemEx/PluginPlay/dox/cache.md

 each app, the Cache is capable of serving as a complete record of what was done over the course of a calculation and plays an integral role in data archival.

-@section interactions Interactions with the Cache
+@section cache_interactions Interactions with the Cache

 The Cache is a private member variable of the SDE so as to avoid meddling from users and apps in the memoization process.
 Thus all interactions with